Sergii-Ladniuk/easy-static-web/README.md

 # About easy-static-web

-I am doing a small static generation framework.
+I am making a small static generation framework.
 Now it is designed for my website only, but maybe I will have time to make it reusable.

 # Conventions